MeatiusMax/CSC172-AssociationMining-Corpuz-/README.md

 [![Python](https://img.shields.io/badge/Python-3.8+-blue)](https://python.org) [![PyTorch](https://img.shields.io/badge/PyTorch-2.0-orange)](https://pytorch.org)

 ## Abstract
-[Everyday there are over 120000 songs released, only a small percentage become popular.
+Everyday there are over 120000 songs released, only a small percentage become popular.
 People have different tastes when it comes to music, some like hard music while others like chill beats.
 So that begs the question, what makes songs popular?.
 This project applies ARM (Association Rule Mining) to spotify dataset to identify feature combinations that correlates with the songs popularity.
 Combining popular and unpopular dataset of song features with both audio features and descriptive features.
 We preprocessed the data by discretizing the features into interpretable bins making it usable, then apply FP-GROWTH and mined association rules separately for both popular and unpopular song to discover frequent itemsets.
 The rules-set resulting from the ARM reveals interpretable patterns such as popular song having r&b genre whilst unpopular songs associates with low energy.
 The result also show that unpopular song exhibit consistent features while popular songs show greater diversity.
-These findings can be used in creative decision, especially in music production.][web:25][web:41]
+These findings can be used in creative decision, especially in music production.

 ## Table of Contents
 - [Introduction](#introduction)